 In an overburdened child welfare system, abused and neglected children often slip through the cracks.
 That's where CASA volunteers like you can help make a difference.

-Appointed by family court judges, CASA volunteers typically handle one case at a time until the child is placed in a safe, permanent home.
-Other people come and go in the child’s life, but their CASA volunteer provides a constant presence the child needs to thrive and move on with their life.
+Appointed by family court judges, CASA volunteers typically handle one case at a time until the child's placement is a safe, permanent home.
+Other people come and go in the child's life, but their CASA volunteer provides the constant presence the child needs to thrive while in care.

-Volunteers start by getting to know everyone in that child's life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers and others.
-They use the information they gather to inform judges and others of what the child needs and what will be their best interest.
+Volunteers start by getting to know everyone in that child's life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers, and others.
+They use the information gathered to inform judges and others of the child's needs and what will be in their best interest.

-You do not have to be a lawyer or social worker to be a volunteer.
-We welcome people from all walks of life.
-We are simply looking for people who care about the well-being of children.
-As a volunteer, you will be thoroughly trained and well supported by professional staff to help you through each case.
+You do not have to be a lawyer or social worker to volunteer.
+We welcome individuals from all walks of life.
+We are simply looking for those who care about the well-being of children.
+As a volunteer, you will be thoroughly trained and well-supported by professional staff to help you through each case.

-You must be at least 21 years of age, pass background checks, complete a 30-hour pre-service training course and agree to stay with a case for at least one year or until the case is closed.
+You must be at least 21 years old, pass background checks, complete a 30-hour pre-service training course, and agree to stay with a case for at least one year or until the case is closed.